wax54/pizza-time/README.md

 # Pizza Time
 [See the Demo on Heroku!](https://sams-pizza-time.herokuapp.com/demo/login)

-This app works by getting current delivery data from the specified API, and presenting simply for easy consumption during the delivery.
+This app works by getting current delivery data from the specified API, and presenting it simply for easy consumption during the delivery.

 These deliveries are stored (along with thier tip information) so you can review your stats.